 Create a function to actually create or emit particles.
 Take note of the randomness in the number of particles that are actually emitted and the invocation of the mParticleCreator() callback function.
 With this design, it is unlikely to encounter patterns in the number of particles that are created over time.
 In addition, the emitter defines only the mechanisms of how, when, and where particles will be emitted and does not define the characteristics of the created particles.
 The function pointed to by mParticleCreator is responsible for defining the actual behavior of each particle.

-emitParticles(pSet) {
+3:HERE emitParticles(pSet) {

 let numToEmit = 0;